publishable-tech/publishable-tech/example-data/content/index.md

 ---

 `<Comment />` only includes the comment that has the specified tag.
-But your source code block may have more than one comments.
+But your source code block may have more than one comment.
 This way, you can control the parts of your comments you include or exclude.

 Once you finished writing your code and your article, click the `Export`-button you'll